 The seventh cranial nerve (CNVII) is also named the facial nerve.
-It mainly provides motor innervation to the muscles of the face, and also a small amount of sensory information for the tongue.
-The facial nerve allows you to make different facial expressions.
+It mainly provides motor innervation to the muscles of the face, and also sensory information for the tongue and parasympathetic stimuli to glands in the mouth and face.

 All cranial nerves (all nerves for that matter) have a nucleus (cell body) and axon (that carries nerve impulses away from the nucleus to other structures).
-There are two nuclei of CNVII - the facial motor nucleus, the parasympathetic nucleus, and the sensory nucleus.
+There are three nuclei with the CNVII - the facial motor nucleus, the parasympathetic nucleus, and the sensory nucleus.
 The facial nerve is divided into two main roots—the motor root (motor neurons) and the intermediate nerve (sensory and parasympathetic fibers).
 These two roots leave the lower pons and enter the petrous portion of the temporal bone.
 The facial nerve splits to follow an intracranial course (inside the skull cavity) and the extracranial course (outside the skull and along the face/neck).

-A quick review of the location and destination of CNIV: -Starts in the PONS
+A quick review of the location and destination of CNVII:

-Damage to the facial nerve can occur anywhere along its long path.
+Damage to the facial nerve can occur anywhere along its long, complex pathway.

 Palsy or paresis of the facial nerve causes weakness to the muscles of facial movement.
 An upper motor neuron lesion early in the facial nerve pathway may cause a central facial palsy, which affects motor function of muscles on the opposite side of the face, but is limited to the lower muscles of facial expression.

 A lower motor neuron lesion is more common and results in Bell's palsy, which affects the entire side of the face on the same side as the lesion.
 This disorder may be idiopathic (unknown cause); however, some diseases, such as Lyme disease are known to cause of Bell's palsy.